‘We have no where left to go’: Israel assault on Rafah

 There are also concerns about regional security if a ground operation into Rafah starts.
 Egypt has repeatedly warned that the deployment of Israeli forces along its border, and any displacement of people onto its territory, may violate the decades-old peace treaty between the two countries.

-Meanwhile, diplomats from the Middle East, involved in ceasefire negotiations have told The Independent, it could trigger a region-wide war.
-Iran backed armed groups in Iraq, Syria, and Yemen have vowed to continue attacking US positions in the region and global shipping routes in the Red Sea unless there is a ceasefire.
+Meanwhile, diplomats from the Middle East involved in ceasefire negotiations have told The Independent it could trigger a regional war.
+Iran-backed armed groups in Iraq, Syria, and Yemen have vowed to continue attacking US positions in the region and global shipping routes in the Red Sea unless there is a ceasefire.

 They fear a “slaughter” in Rafah would be a devastating spark in an already volatile tinderbox.